 Though all chord types seem to fit neatly into these 7 categories, there are literally thousands of chords, and different positions of the same chords, that you could learn.

-Trying to learn them all will hurt your guitar progress since you will have little time to practice other things that are more important.
+Trying to learn all guitar chords will hurt your progress since you will have little time to practice things that are more important than building a huge chord vocabulary.

 Learn as many guitar chords as you need to play music that’s already composed, or to write your own.